RESEARCH STARTER

 Hostile architecture is designed to limit loitering, sleeping, and other unwelcome behavior in public spaces.
 Such architecture might include spikes, bars, railings, and other obstructions on seating.
 It includes benches that are slanted, segmented, or curved.
 Boulders lining the pavement under a bridge or a city sidewalk are also elements of hostile architecture.
 Proponents of the technique also call it defensive design.

-However, critics, who have been growing more vocal through the years, contend that a more accurate term is anti-homeless architecture because the designs disproportionately target vulnerable populations during a time when many urban areas are facing a homelessness crisis.
+However, critics, who have grown more vocal in the twenty-first century, contend that a more accurate term is anti-homeless architecture because the designs disproportionately target vulnerable populations during a time when many urban areas are facing a homelessness crisis.
 They claim that hostile architecture refers to any design features explicitly created to deter people experiencing homelessness from finding somewhere to sleep or teenagers looking for somewhere to play or loiter.

 Background